 - Generally speaking, if matching the suit when you play your card, you want to play your higher cards first.
 Because the higher cards are worse for you if they get stuck in your hand at the end of the game, you want to play them sooner rather than later.
 However, the first strategy takes priority; better to play a lower card if it keeps you in a good suit.

 - If a leading opponent has recently played an eight and declared a suit, and you can change the suit before that opponent gets another turn, do so.
 The chances are good that the player who played the eight has named the suit they need to get rid of their last few cards, so changing to a different suit might help foil their plans.

 - Save your eights for late in the game.
 Early on, it can sometimes even be better to draw a card than waste an eight.
 You'll need them later.

 - Be sure to dump all of your eights before the end of the game.
 If you don't, you will face a steep penalty for having them left in your hand.
 Once an opponent goes down to one card, it's time to play your eight.
 If you have two eights, start playing them once an opponent goes down to two cards.
 If an opponent goes down to a single card, use your eight to try to change to a suit that the opponent won't have.

 Some variations on Crazy Eights include special cards with abilities to skip players or reverse the direction of play.
 If you are playing with one of these variants, there are a few additional points to consider:

 - Use your special cards to hamper the leader.
 If the player on your left is winning, skipping over her or making her draw cards is good.
-If the player on your right is winning, you might save your power cards until someone reverses play, so you can attack that player instead.
+If the player on your right is winning, you might save your power cards until someone reverses play so that you can attack that player instead.

 - Don't save your eights until the last card if playing with specials.
 If you aren't guaranteed a turn every cycle around the table, consider playing your eights once someone gets down to three cards.
-Otherwise, you may be holding an eight when your turn is skipped and the game ends.
+Otherwise, you may be holding an eight when your turn is skipped, and the game ends.